Cainta: Geography

-Cainta is bounded on the north by Marikina and Antipolo but not bounded San Mateo, on the west by Pasig, and on the east and south by Taytay.
+Cainta is bounded on the north by Marikina and Antipolo, on the west by Pasig, and on the east and south by Taytay.
 It lies in the Marikina Valley, is 10% rolling hills and 90% residential-industrial.
 It has the province's highest number of rivers and streams.
 Historians claim that Cainta's old geographical boundaries encompassed the mountain slopes of Montalban.

 Cainta is 17 km from Manila and 9 km from Antipolo.